-- EUR and USD based receivables
+- · EUR and USD based receivables

-- · Risk retention holdings in the CLOs
+- Risk retention holdings in the CLOs; and

 - Cash and inter-company balances which revalue each month

-Alcentra's foreign exchange hedging process is managed by the BNYMC Hedging function.
+Alcentra's foreign exchange hedging process is managed by The Bank of New York Mellon Corporation ('BNYMC') Hedging function.
 Alcentra's seed capital portfolio (the risk retention holding in the CLOs) is hedged by 90 day forward agreements.
-There is no upfront cash movement at the commencement of a forward agreement; these hedges are placed with a 90 day horizon and are marked to market during the period to maturity; on Day 89 a spot trade is placed in order to close the hedge and then a new 90 day hedge is placed.
+There is no upfront cash movement at the commencement of a forward agreement; these hedges are placed with a 90 day horizon and are marked-to-market during the period to maturity; on Day 89 a spot trade is placed in order to close the hedge and then a new 90 day hedge is placed.
 The net P&L of the forward is settled at the end of the 90 days.
 The seed capital portfolio is monitored during this time for any disposals or new investments - if this occurs additional 90 day hedges are created in order to manage the change in exposure.

-FX exposures outside of the seed capital portfolio (including but not limited to EUR management fee receivables and intercompany receivables and payables) are monitored.
-Any exposures are then hedged through Alcentra's Bank accounts with BNYMC.
+Foreign Exchange ('FX') exposures outside of the seed capital portfolio (including but not limited to EUR management fee receivables and intercompany receivables and payables) are monitored.
+Any exposures are then hedged through Alcentra's bank accounts with BNY Mellon.
 To cover a long exposure cash is sold in that currency to mitigate the exchange rate exposure